 Fluids and other parts in your car can be effected by cold weather; especially coolants, oils and items such as glow plugs in diesel vehicles.
 Getting your car regularly serviced - especially by by a qualified mechanic who understands the correct parts and products to keep your car in its best operating condition.
 We use high quality NGK glow plugs and Penrite oils and fluids that are designed for Australian conditions.

 Conditions change - and your driving style should too.
 In wet weather or poor visibility, slow down and leave a larger than normal stopping distance between yourself and the vehicle in front.

 Drive on the safe side and book in today for a service or a 65 Point Vehicle Inspection Report.

 Could you stop in time?

 Keep a look out for the warning signs that your brakes need to be checked, including vibrating, spongy or slow responding brake pedal, strange sounds or difficult handling when applying pressure to your brakes.
 If you notice any of these it's best to have a qualified professional check it out.
-Brake inspections form part of our 65 Point Safety Check, so if you have concerns call us today and book in.
+Brake inspections form part of our 65 Point Vehicle Inspection Report, so if you have concerns call us today and book in.